► Huge 48-inch infotainment screen returns

 ► 'Ready for Level 4 autonomous driving'

-Gestures are present too, and although we didn’t get to see them in action, Byton tells us that they’ll use rather familiar movements; think one- and two-finger swipes for different things – like a virtual touchpad.
+Back at CES, when we saw the car last, we were told gestures present too – though we didn’t get to see them in action.
+Byton tells us that they’ll use rather familiar movements; think one- and two-finger swipes for different things – like a virtual touchpad.

 Yes, you may well seen Byton drivers doing a silent disco in the fast lane of the M4 in years to come...